 - If the applicant and the Executive Director cannot agree on what type of accommodation is appropriate in any case, the Executive Director will make a determination as to what accommodation, if any, is to be provided.

 - Alternative time / additional time

 Students withdrawing from a program are required to fill out a Student Withdraw Form.
 The Instructor in charge of training (as indicated on the Student Permit) must complete and submit to the Association for each student within 10 days of the withdrawal or termination from the program.

-Examination fees ($150 plus applicable taxes) maybe refunded up to 90 days after a course intake date.
+Examination fees ($150 plus applicable taxes) may be refunded up to 90 days after a course intake date.
 Student registration fees ($55 plus applicable taxes) are non-refundable.
 Refunds will be issued to schools only.
-Accounts may be settled through school administration.
+Accounts may be settled through the school administration.

 NO CREDITS WILL BE TRANSFERRED TO OTHER ACCOUNTS - ONLY REFUND CHEQUES WILL BE ISSUED.
 STUDENT CARD MUST BE SUBMITTED/RETURNED WITH THIS FORM IN ORDER TO RECEIVE A REFUND.